phareal/technical-challenges-i3i/spotify-react/README.md

-# Spootify Coding Challenge 🎧
+# Spotify Coding Challenge 🎧

 ### Difficulty: All depends at you | Time required: 1 days

-### Delivery date : 22 October 2020 23h
+### Delivery date : 22 October 2020 before 23h

 # Goals/Outcomes ✨
 - To test knowledge of consuming APIs and handling responses